Privacy in New Jersey for first responders

 Where the law has teeth and where it doesn't

 The teeth are real.
-Statutory damages compound fast — $1,000 per violation, and a single broker can have multiple violations across multiple records.
-The 3rd Circuit upheld the constitutionality of Daniel's Law against First Amendment challenges from brokers in 2024, and the New Jersey Supreme Court heard related arguments in March 2026 on the contours of who counts as a "covered person" and what triggers the statutory-damages clock.
-State legislators floated a 2025 bill (S-3527) to cap the per-violation damages, but Judge Salas publicly pushed back through Reuters in April 2026 and the cap has not advanced.
+Statutory damages compound fast, $1,000 per violation, and a single broker can have multiple violations across multiple records.
+State legislators floated S-3527 in late 2025 to cap the per-violation damages, framed as litigation reform.
+Judge Salas pushed back publicly through Reuters in April 2026 and the cap has not advanced.

 Where it doesn't reach:

 - Out-of-state brokers with no NJ nexus.
 Some smaller brokers headquartered abroad or in states with weaker enforcement may ignore notices.
-The law applies to anyone who sells into NJ, but smaller actors take that as a risk to bet on.
+The law applies to anyone who sells into NJ, but smaller actors take that as a risk.

 What still falls through